AlbertGBena/RaProM/README.md

 The result is stored in a netcdf file with the same name but finished "-processed"

+## Do you have any problem with your data?
+If so, your RAW files may be corrupted.
+There is a new script for this called CorrecRawFiles-py_XX.py .
+This script analyze every line in the origin RAW file and fixes it.
+If errors are found, a new file with the same name but finished as -corrected will be created.
+To execute the script follow the same steps described above.

 ## Contact
 If you have any question, please contact with Albert at albert.garcia@meteo.ub.edu  or   albert.garcia-benadi@upc.edu